 1. Edi Gathegi

 Mr Gathegi is one of the biggest Kenyan exports to the American acting scene.
-Born in Nairobi Kenya, he moved to California with his parents whilst still young.
+Born in Nairobi Kenya in 1979, he moved to California with his parents whilst still young.
 He pursued a Graduate Acting Program at Tisch School of Arts, New York University and graduated in 2005.
 He plays Dr Jeffrey Cole in popular TV series House.
 Other TV acts include Lincoln Heights, Nikita, The Family Tools, C.S.I Miami, Beauty and the Beast and Red Widow.
-Among the many movies he has acted in include Gone Baby Gone, The Fifth Patient, Death Sentence, Twilight Series, X-Men: First Class, My Bloody Valentine, Atlas Shrugged, Shiva and May which is set for release in 2014.
-He was born in 1979.
+Among the many movies he has acted in include Gone Baby Gone, The Fifth Patient, Death Sentence, Twilight Series, X-Men: First Class, My Bloody Valentine, Atlas Shrugged, Shiva and May, and so on.

 2. Chiwetelu Ejiofor